 What is the CFA?

-The CFA publishes a variety of information to keep its members abreast of important developments in the industry and to inform them of progress on board activities and committees.
+CFA publishes a variety of information to keep its members abreast of important developments in the industry and to inform them of progress on board activities and committees.
+The primary vehicle for CFA’s voice is Concrete Facts, a quarterly printed publication with free subscriptions to the industry and advertising exclusive to members.
+CFA maintains a web version of this magazine in blog format.

 Originally formed as the Poured Concrete Wall Contractors of America, Inc. (PCWCA), the Concrete Foundations Association (CFA) was formed in 1975 to serve the interests of poured wall contractors.
 The idea for the organization can be traced to a dinner meeting, held December 1974 in Lansing, Michigan, with Bob Sawyer, Larry Clark, and Charlie Jones.
 As they discussed ways to help build the industry and their markets, they came up with the idea to form an association for poured wall contractors.
 With much enthusiasm, these leaders agreed to hold the first poured wall contractor conference in Chicago, Ill. to formulate guidelines for the organization.

-On January 16, 1975, Sawyer, Clark and Jones met with Dennis Anderson, Jack Boarman, Chilton Hedrick, Earl Wildenberg, Owen Wright and attorney Samuel Goldman.
+On January 16, 1975, Sawyer, Clark and Jones met with Dennis Anderson, Jack Boarman, Chilton Hedrick, Erwin “Buck” Sweet, Robert “Buck” Bartley, Earl Wildenberg, Owen Wright, Richard Hutchins, Larry Swearingin, Jack “Bucky” Weaver and attorney Samuel Goldman.
 After defining a poured wall contractor as “one who owned a set of residential commercial forms,” the group estimated their target audience at about 3,000 wall contractors in the U.S. and the “National Poured Wall Association” was officially established on February 10th of that year.

 The efforts of these early pioneers were rewarded as they managed to quickly increase the membership of the new association.
 In fact, by the second gathering — which was held in March 24, 1975 in Kansas City and served as the first general membership meeting — 20 contractors were in attendance.
 Within three years, the PCWCA had grown to almost 50 members.